ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-2. How can you tell if your model has a high bias or high variance problem?
+Q. How can you tell if your model has a high bias or high variance problem?

 <details><summary><b>Answer</b></summary>